 Whether you’re marketing your own business or building your digital marketing clients, drip email marketing is a must.
-Not only are your goals crucial, your path to get there and your understanding of your specific customer behaviors are things you just can’t do without.
+Not only are your goals crucial, but your path to get there and your understanding of your specific customer behaviors are things you just can’t do without.

-Becoming a digital marketer is pretty simple, you don’t need a degree, you can train yourself online, and there are countless companies in need of a digital agency or a freelance marketer to build their businesses.
+Becoming a digital marketer is pretty simple.
+You don’t need a degree, you can train yourself online, and there are countless companies in need of a digital agency or a freelance marketer to build their businesses.
 However, that doesn’t mean it’s going to be a cakewalk.
 Even experienced digital marketers need to constantly learn new methods and tools.

 How do you even decide which platform to use when starting an email campaign?
 Why Drip?
 Can’t I just use MailChimp?
-How much caffeine is detrimental to your health?

 Choosing an Email Platform

 Truth is, it’s up to you which email marketing platform you want to use.
 Drip email marketing has an extremely high ROI, and you have complete control over what your subscribers see.
-However, Drip is extremely customizable with its segmentation and dynamic tagging abilities.
+Drip is also extremely customizable with its segmentation and dynamic tagging abilities.
 I personally love what Drip is doing and think it’s a great place for a new digital marketer to start.
 However, even if you choose another email platform, this article will provide some invaluable and universal steps that most beginners miss, so read on!

 *Disclaimer: If you desire fancy shmancy email templates with images and HTML over plain-text, then Drip isn’t for you.
 While it is possible to have those pretty emails in Drip, there are no easy to use templates like MailChimp offers.
 Not sure what to use?
 There is a strong argument for plain-text emails being preferred by readers.